Multiannual Financial Framework: what lies ahead for the EU’s long-term budget?

 What can your organisation already do?

 Secondly, elaborate a solid engagement strategy for the MFF negotiations.
 Once the proposal is out, timing is everything.
-If you did not already provide input via the public consultations, chances are that opportunities for your organisation to influence the process will be limited to the negotiation phase.
-An occasion to not miss!
-We support clients with real-time policy monitoring, tailored influence roadmaps, and direct advisory on Council and Parliament dynamics—so you’re not reacting, but leading.
+If you did not already provide input before the proposal was out, chances are that opportunities for your organisation to influence the process will be limited to the negotiation phase.
+An occasion not to miss!
+We support clients with real-time policy monitoring, tailored influence roadmaps, and direct advice on Council and Parliament dynamics—so you’re not reacting, but leading.

-What will change in the post-2027 Multiannual Financial Framework?
+What will change with the 2028-2034 Multiannual Financial Framework?

 What is left to say?